-176 Marlborough was built in 1876 by Timothy E. and William H. Stuart, builders, for dry goods merchant Eben Jordan (founder of Jordan, Marsh & Co.), one of six contiguous houses (166-168-170-172-174-176 Marlborough) built for him between 1874 (166-168-170-172 Marlborough) and 1876 (174-176 Marlborough), designed as three symmetrical pairs of houses.
+176 Marlborough was built in 1876-1877 for dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Co., one of six contiguous houses (166-168-170-172-174-176 Marlborough) built for him between 1874-1875 (166-168-170-172 Marlborough) and 1876-1877 (174-176 Marlborough), designed as three symmetrical pairs of houses.
 Eben D. Jordan and his wife, Julia M. (Clark) Jordan, lived at 46 Beacon.

 Effie Ellis was the daughter of Charles Mayo Ellis and his wife, Harriet (Lewis) Ellis.
 He was an attorney and early abolitionist who, in 1854, had acted as counsel for Anthony Burns, the fugitive slave whose arrest in Boston under the Fugitive Slave Act became a major abolitionist rallying point in New England.